Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Benchmarking and Empirical Analysis

-Input perturbations such as noise and blurring often cause troubles in real world applications.
-In this section, we study the influences of several typical input perturbations through three representative heuristic methods and three deep methods, and show the detailed analysis on the hybrid benchmark (see \S\ref{sec:attribute_eval}).
+The robustness of a model lies in its stability against corrupt inputs.
+Intuitively, the outputs of a robust SOD model should be repeatable on slightly different images with the same content. {However}, the recently {introduced} adversarial examples, \ie maliciously constructed inputs that fool machine learning models, can degrade the performance of deep image classifiers significantly.
+Current deep SOD models {likely} face a similar challenge.
+Therefore, in this section, we examine the robustness of SOD models by comparing their outputs {for} randomly perturbed inputs, such as noisy or blurred images.
+Then, in \S\ref{sec:adversarial_atk}, we will study the robustness to manually designed adversarial examples.

-The experimented input perturbations include \textit{Gaussian blur}, \textit{Gaussian noise}, \textit{Rotation}, and \textit{Gray}.
-More specifically, for studying the effects of blurring of different degrees, we blur the images using Gaussian kernels with sigma set to $2$ or $4$.
-For noise, we select two variance values, \ie $0.01$ and $0.08$ covering both tiny and medium magnitudes.
-For rotation, we rotate the images for $+15^{\circ}$ and $-15^{\circ}$, respectively, and cut out the largest box with the original aspect ratio.
-The gray images are generated using Matlab \texttt{rgb2gray} function.
+The input perturbations {investigated} include \textit{Gaussian blur}, \textit{Gaussian noise}, \textit{Rotation}, and \textit{Gray}.
+For blurring, we employ Gaussian blur kernels with a sigma of $2$ or $4$.
+For noise, we select two variance values, \ie, $0.01$ and $0.08$, to cover both tiny and medium magnitudes.
+For rotation, we rotate the images by $+15^{\circ}$ and $-15^{\circ}$, respectively, and cut out the largest box with the original aspect ratio.
+The gray images are generated using the Matlab \texttt{rgb2gray} function.